Divy1809/GetLost/README.md

-# GetLost - Smart Travel Planner
+# YAATRA - Smart Travel Planner

 A modern travel planning application that helps users connect with travel companions and plan their perfect getaway.